marioZYN/IACV-Project/assignment 1/README.md

 # Assignment 1

-Before using CNN to classify the image, we desin a simple classifier (SVM, decision tree, LR etc.) to do some pre-processing.
-The task of pre-processing is to do binary classification, determining whether a given patch contains sealions or not.
+Before using CNN to classify the image, we design a simple classifier (SVM, decision tree, LR etc.).
+The goal of it is to do binary classification, determining whether a given patch contains sealions or not.
+Basically there are two purposes of doing this phase:
+1. calculate the baseline to compare with CNN solution
+2. act as pre-processing phase of CNN to increase the performance

 The General pipeline is the following:

 patches -> pre-processing classifier -> CNN